Shopify/polaris-viz/src/components/BarChart/BarChart.md

 | -------------------------------------------------------------------- |
 | `({label, value}: {label: string; value: number}): React.ReactNode;` |

-This accepts a function that is called to render the tooltip markup.
-By default it calls `formatXAxisLabel` and `formatYAxisLabel` to format the the tooltip values and passes them to `<BarChartTooltip />`.
-Note that this only affects the content inside the `<TooltipContainer />`.
-The container provides the positioning and border for the content.
+This accepts a function that is called to render the tooltip content.
+By default it calls `formatXAxisLabel` and `formatYAxisLabel` to format the the tooltip values and passes them to `<BarChartTooltipContent />`.

 #### highlightColor